No products in the cart.

 So, you will need a permit to harvest this plant, and even worse, gathering it is a tricky business.
 You find the edible fruits growing at the top of the floral crown high from the ground.
-Hence, if you want to enjoy this fruit, you will need a long cross-shaped pole like the Tohono O’odham called the kuipad.
+Hence, if you want to enjoy it’s sweet fruit, you will need a long cross-shaped pole like the Tohono O’odham called the kuipad.

 According to people who have tried them, the fruit is pulpy and has many tiny seeds.
 It is sweet and filled with minerals and antioxidants.
-You can enjoy it raw or scoop the pulp to boil into a syrup.
+You can enjoy it raw or scoop the pulp to boil into syrup.

 Health Benefits of Eating Cactus